AvaAvarai/DCVis/README.md

 ## Demo Video

-Please see a quick video to watch the software in action [here](https://youtu.be/a0F5xT2oiZ8).
+Please see a quick 3 minute video to watch the software in action [here](https://youtu.be/a0F5xT2oiZ8).

 ## Requirements